 Common Name/Botanical Name Treatment Notes Bull thistle/Cirsium vulgare Controlled where visible in conjunction with summer seasonal patrols.
-Butterfly bush/Buddleja davidii Control where visible in conjunction with seasonal patrols.
+Butterfly bush/ Buddleja davidii Control where visible in conjunction with seasonal patrols.
 Canada thistle/Cirsium arvense Controlled where visible in conjunction with summer seasonal patrols, priority infestations in Skagit County are mapped and targeted with a combination of mowing and spraying.
-Target in 0 1/5: RLNRA on SR20.
-Common teasel/Dipsacus fullonum Controlled where visible in conjunction with summer seasonal patrols, priority sites are mapped Common tonov/Tonocotum vulgoro and treated at rosette stage in spring.
+Target in RLNRA on SR20.
+Common teasel/Dipsacus fullonum Controlled where visible in conjunction with Common tease/Dipsacus ruiionum summer seasonal patrols, priority sites are mapped and treated at rosette stage in spring.
 Common tansy/Tanacetum vulgare Target in RLNRA on SR20.
 Dalmatian toadflax/Linarea dalmatica Target sites mapped and treated or hand-pulled in the spring and fall.
 Foxglove/Digitalis purpurea Target only in RLNRA on SR20 Hawkweed sp./Heiracium sp.
-Control where visible in conjunction with seasonal 1 patrols.
-Target all plants in RLNRA on SR 20 Herb Robert/Geranium robertianum Control where visible in conjunction with seasonal patrols.
+Control where visible in conjunction with seasonal patrols.
+Target all plants in RLNRA on SR 20 Herb Robert/Geranium robertianum Control where visible in conjunction with seasonal 11: 1 11 12 patrols.
 Target in RLNRA on SR20.
-Himalayan blackberry/ Rubus Target isolated emerging patches as needed, americanus target all emerging plants in RLNRA on SR20.
-Knapweed sp./Centaurea sp.
+Himalayan blackberry/Rubus Target isolated emerging patches as needed, target all emerging plants in RLNRA on SR20. americanus Knapweed sp./Centaurea sp.
 Control where visible in conjunction with seasonal patrols.
 Knotweed sp./Polygonum sp.
-Target sites mapped and treated after flower stage in late summer.
-Oxeye daisy/Leucanthemum vulgare Target only in RLNRA on SR20 Poison hemlock/Conium maculatum Controlled where visible in conjunction with 1 Glocal Heliniook Comain macalatani summer seasonal patrols, priority sites are mapped and treated at rosette stage in spring.
-Reed Canarygrass/Phalaris Target in RLNRA on SR20. arundinacea - Scotch broom/Cytisus scoparius Control where visible in conjunction with seasonal patrols, control required in Skagit.
+Target sites mapped and treated after flower stage Knotweed sp./Folygoriam sp. in late summer.
+Oxeye daisy/Leucanthemum vulgare Target only in RLNRA on SR20 Poison hemlock/Conium maculatum Controlled where visible in conjunction with summer seasonal patrols, priority sites are mapped and treated at rosette stage in spring.
+Reed Canarygrass/Phalaris Target in RLNRA on SR20. arundinacea Scotch broom/Cytisus scoparius Control where visible in conjunction with seasonal patrols, control required in Skagit.
 Control on SR 20 in USFS and RLNRA land Tansy ragwort/Senecio jacobaea Occurs sporadically throughout the area.
 All visible plants are sprayed in the spring prior to bud/seed set, any remaining plants visible in flower are hand pulled with seed heads removed, bagged, and disposed of.
 Wild chervil/Anthriscus sylvestris Target sites mapped and treated in spring.
+TTHE OHOLVIII/ INCHIOCUS SYLVESCIIS 3

-- Approximately 120 acres will be treated with a combination of herbicide treatments and other methods - Less than 15 acres will be treated with mowing or hand pulling as needed.
+- Approximately 150 acres will be treated with a combination of herbicide treatments and other methods - Less than 15 acres will be treated with mowing or hand pulling as needed.